Maxine Audley

 Maxine Audley (29 April 1923 – 23 July 1992) was an English theatre and film actress.
 She made her professional stage debut in July 1940 at the Open Air Theatre.
 Audley performed with the Old Vic company and the Royal Shakespeare Company many times.
 She appeared in more than 20 films, the first of which was the 1948 adaptation of Leo Tolstoy's novel Anna Karenina.

 Biography

 Maxine Audley was born in London on 29 April 1923.
 Her parents were Henry Julius Hecht and Katherine Arkandy, a coloratura soprano.
 Audley attended the Westonbirt School in Gloucestershire.
 She trained for the stage at the Tamara Daykharhanova School in New York City and the London Mask Theatre School.

-Audley was married four times, to the pianist Leonard Cassini, to company manager Andrew Broughton, to Frederick Granville the impresario, with whom she had a daughter, Deborah Jane, and to Glasgow born actor and Leo Maguire 1938-1992 (not to be confused with Irish songwriter of the same name).
+Audley was married four times, to the pianist Leonard Cassini, to company manager Andrew Broughton, to Frederick Granville the impresario, with whom she had a daughter, Deborah Jane, and to Glasgow born actor Leo Maguire 1938-1992 (not to be confused with Irish songwriter of the same name).
 Audley died in London on 23 July 1992.